-- " Is a senior member of staff from the school's leadership team.
-The DSL must have the status and authority within the school to carry out the duties of the post, including committing resources and supporting and directing other staff. - Takes lead responsibility for safeguarding and child protection in the school (including online safety and understanding the filtering and monitoring systems and processes in place), the overall responsibility of which cannot be delegated.
-However, the day-to-day activities of the DSL may be delegated to appropriately trained deputies. - " Is appropriately trained, receives Level 3 DSL refresher training at two-yearly intervals and further training regularly (through attendance at the GEMS Designated Safeguarding Lead Forums) and updates their knowledge and skills to keep up with any developments relevant to their role. - " Acts as a source of support and expertise to the school community. - " Encourages a culture of listening to children and taking account of their wishes and feelings.
+- " Is a senior member of staff from the school's or services Leadership Team.
+The DSL must have the status and authority within the school to carry out the duties of the post, including committing resources, supporting and directing other staff. - " Takes lead responsibility for safeguarding and child protection in the school (including online safety and understanding the filtering and monitoring systems and processes in place), the overall responsibility of which cannot be delegated.
+However, the day-to-day activities of the DSL may be delegated to appropriately trained deputies. - " Is appropriately trained through completion of the GEMS safeguarding training to Level 3, receives Level 3 DSL refresher training at two-yearly intervals and further training regularly (through attendance at the GEMS Designated Safeguarding Lead Forums) and updates their knowledge and skills to keep up with any developments relevant to their role. - " Acts as a source of support and expertise to the school or service community. - " Encourages a culture of listening to children and taking account of their wishes and feelings. - " Is alert to the specific needs of children in need, including those with special educational needs or other vulnerabilities. - " Has a working knowledge of relevant local law, education inspection process, and inter- agency support. - " Keeps detailed, accurate records of all concerns using the Guard platform detailing discussions, decisions made including the rationale for those decisions and outcomes.
+This should include instances where referrals were or were not made to an external agency. - " Refers cases of suspected abuse to the local child protection agency or the Police as appropriate and seeks advice and guidance from the Central Safeguarding Team, prior to any external referral. - " Attends and/or contributes to any external child protection meetings and chairs regular safeguarding meetings within the school or service. - " Develops effective links with relevant statutory and voluntary agencies. - " Ensures that all staff sign to indicate that they have read and understood the GEMS Education Safeguarding Policy: POLCSG001V4 and Safer Working Practice Guidance. - " Has a working knowledge of relevant national safeguarding guidance. - " Ensures that the school or services safeguarding, and child protection procedures are regularly reviewed, in collaboration with the whole school or service community of children, parents, staff, volunteers and LAB Members. - " Liaises with, the Principal/CEO and the Central Safeguarding Team for any child protection concerns.

-- " Is alert to the specific needs of children in need, including those with special educational needs or other vulnerabilities. - " Has a working knowledge of relevant local law, education inspection process, and interagency support. - " Keeps detailed records of all safeguarding concerns using the Guard platform, ensuring that such records are stored securely. - " Refers cases of suspected abuse to the local child protection agency or the Police as appropriate and seeks advice and guidance from the Central Safeguarding Team, prior to any external referral. - " Attends and/or contributes to any external child protection meetings and chairs regular school safeguarding meetings. - " Develops effective links with relevant statutory and voluntary agencies. - " Ensures that all staff sign to indicate that they have read and understood the GEMS Education Safeguarding Policy: POLCSG001V3 and Safer Working Practice guidance. - " Has a working knowledge of relevant national safeguarding guidance. - Ensures that the school safeguarding and child protection procedures are regularly reviewed, in collaboration with the whole school community of children, parents, staff, volunteers and LAB Members. - " Liaises with, the Principal/CEO and the Central Safeguarding Team for any Child Protection concerns. - " Keeps a record of staff attendance at school-based Safeguarding/Child Protection training, which is signed by individual staff members. - " Makes the GEMS Education Safeguarding and Child Protection policy and the GEMS Education Safeguarding Commitment Statement available publicly for staff and parents, e.g., on the central area, school's website or by other means. - " Ensures parents are aware of the school's role in safeguarding and the referral process on suspected abuse. - " Ensures that the Principal/CEO is aware of the DSL responsibility under relevant law and GEMS expectations and keeps them informed of any relevant safeguarding and child protection issues.
+- " Keeps a record of staff attendance at school/service-based safeguarding/child protection training, which is signed by individual staff members. - " Makes the GEMS Safeguarding and Child Protection Policy is publicly for staff and parents, e.g., on the central area, school or services website or by other means. - " Ensures parents are aware of the school's role in safeguarding and the referral process on suspected abuse. - " Ensures that the Principal/CEO and SVP Education is aware of the DSL responsibility under relevant law, GEMS expectations and keeps them informed of any relevant safeguarding and child protection issues. - " Ensures safeguarding patterns and trends are monitored through PowerBI and that data-driven strategies are in place where needed.